Solange Knowles: 2009–2014: True EP and Saint Records

-2015–present: A Seat at the Table, and When I Get Home
+2015–present: A Seat at the Table and When I Get Home

-On May 15, 2015, Knowles performed "Rise" for the first time at an HBO-sponsored event, which was inspired by police killings in Ferguson and Baltimore and the subsequent protests.
+On May 15, 2015, Knowles performed "Rise" for the first time at an HBO-sponsored event, which was inspired by police killings of Michael Brown and Freddie Gray, and the subsequent protests in Ferguson and Baltimore.
 In July 2015, Knowles announced that her third studio album was nearly complete.
 On her thirtieth birthday, June 24, 2016, she stated that she had completed A Seat at the Table three days before her birthday, on June 21.
 The album was released on September 30, 2016, to universal critical acclaim.
 It became her first number-one album in the United States.
 This made her and Beyoncé the first sisters to have both had US number-one albums in a calendar year.
 On October 3, 2016, Knowles released music videos for the songs "Don't Touch My Hair" and "Cranes in the Sky", both co-directed by herself and Alan Ferguson.

-In June 2017, Knowles performed at the Glastonbury Festival; her performance earned a perfect five-star review from Patrick Smith of The Daily Telegraph, who deemed her "an artist to be cherished" and the performance itself "fantastic theatre."
+In June 2017, Knowles performed at the Glastonbury Festival; her performance earned a perfect five-star review from Patrick Smith of The Daily Telegraph, who deemed her "an artist to be cherished" and the performance itself "fantastic theatre".
 In December 2017, Knowles directed the video for the song "The Weekend" by SZA.
-In 2019, Solange performed at the Bonnaroo Music Festival, the Parklife festival, and the Lovebox Festival.
+In 2019, Knowles performed at the Bonnaroo Music Festival, the Parklife festival, the Lovebox Festival, and the Camp Flog Gnaw Carnival.
 On March 1, she released her fourth studio album, When I Get Home.
 She previously teased the album by posting two video snippets on her Instagram and Twitter as well as a personal web page on the African-American social networking site BlackPlanet.
-Stereo Williams of The Daily Beast deemed the album a confirmation that Knowles "is one of the most talented singer-songwriters of her generation."
+Stereo Williams of The Daily Beast deemed the album a confirmation that Knowles "is one of the most talented singer-songwriters of her generation".